HunterCollab/Android/README.md

 You can commit all changes using the command "git commit --all --message "Commit message"" That only does a local commit.
-To push your changes to the actual github server, type "git push -u origin nameBranch" BUT you DON'T need to do it.
+To push your changes to the actual github server, type "git push -u origin nameBranch" BUT you DON'T need to do it, just keep your branch local to your machine.

 DO NOT PUSH TO MASTER, DO NOT WORK ON THE MASTER, DO NOT COMMIT TO MASTER!!!